fulldiveVR/e-browser-core/components/brave_ads/core/internal/ml/README.md

 # ML (Machine Learning)

-This directory provides a consistent structure for implementing machine learning processes within AI Wiz Core.
+This directory provides a consistent structure for implementing machine learning processes within AI Wize Core.
 The subdirectories are structured as:

 ## Pipeline